Psianturi/ft-claiming-service/README.md

 ## 🚀 How to Run for Sandbox Testing

-Testing is performed in the `ft-claiming-service` folder, but it requires the `near-ft-helper` helper to be running simultaneously to provide a local blockchain.
+Testing is performed in the `ft-claiming-service` folder, but it requires a local NEAR blockchain to be running.
+The easiest way to set this up is by using the `near-ft-helper` script, which automates the entire process.

-### Step 1: Run the Sandbox Helper
+### Step 1: Start the Local Blockchain (via `near-ft-helper`)

-In a **separate terminal**, navigate to the `near-ft-helper` directory and start the sandbox environment.
+In a **separate terminal**, navigate to the `near-ft-helper` directory and run the setup script.

 ```bash
 cd /near-ft-helper